Couple's grief 'makes mockery of affordable homes,' says Judith Collins

 "If Phil has done nothing, it's very concerning.
 He should have asked MBIE or the housing people to come back to him.
 I wonder how prevalent this is and why Council didn't do anything about it until [media reports meant] they had to."

-Collins said the couple "would have been better off buying a pre-loved house but of course they coulnd't afford that."
+Collins said the couple "would have been better off buying a pre-loved house but of course they couldn't afford that."

 Tom James from Twyford's office said this morning: "Minister Twyford has the delegation on the policy of SHAs and Minister Salesa has the delegation for their operation."